scottmk/ti4-reference/snippets/glossary.md

-*[Asteroid Field]: A ship cannot move through or into an asteroid field.
+*[4/4/4]: Game mode with 4 Stage I objectives, 4 Stage II objectives, and a Secret Objective maximum of 4 for all players *[Asteroid Field]: A ship cannot move through or into an asteroid field.
 *[asteroid field]: A ship cannot move through or into an asteroid field.
 *[Asteroid Fields]: A ship cannot move through or into an asteroid field.